Kristen Downey, MEd

 I feel passionately that my job is to make people the best learners, the best educators, they can be.
 I have seen amazing growth in teacher interns over the course of a year that fuels this passion.
 People always ask me if I miss the classroom.
 Although I’m still in the “classroom,” I know what they mean: Don’t you miss working with kids?
 Yes.
 But also, no. I love working with people.
 I love working with learners of any age.
 I am a passionate educator, and my students still bring me laughter, challenge and unexpected insight every day.

-Kristen Downey, MEd, is the Associate Director for Teacher Education at UVEI where she teaches in the teaching and school leadership programs.
-She has been a middle school language arts teacher in the Upper Valley for eleven years.
-Several years after graduating from Colby College with a major in English and Creative Writing, she entered UVEI’s Class of 2003 (known then as UVTI).
+She is a former middle and high school school language arts teacher in the Upper Valley.
+After graduating from Colby College with a major in English and Creative Writing, she entered UVEI’s Class of 2003 (known then as UVTI).
 She earned a masters degree through Plymouth State University where her action research focused on approaches to student discipline.
-In addition to being a classroom teacher, Ms. Downey recently served as Richmond Middle School’s Writing Coach, which included designing and implementing training for faculty, as well as facilitating school-wide writing assessments.
-Her internship with the Vermont Writing Collaborative allowed her to share her passion for and knowledge about helping students become effective writers.
-She also serves on the Thetford, VT School Board.

 You can follow her on Twitter @UVEIDowney

 Kristen’s interest in deeper learning for both students and educators drives the design and implementation of inquiries such as Instructional Coaching and Mentoring, Lesson Study, Project Based Learning, Argument Writing, Differentiated Instruction and the Brain, and Formative Assessment.